Are you an experienced pet owner with room in your heart and home for needy animals? Become a Connecticut Humane Society

 Step One: Learn more about fostering pets by reading the Frequently Asked Questions about Foster Care

-Newington Foster Care Application CT Humane Newington is most in need of experienced dog owners who can foster adult dogs in their own home until they are ready for adoption.
+Westport Foster Care Application CT Humane Westport is not accepting applications for puppy or kitten fosters at this time.
+CT Humane Westport is most in need of experienced dog owners who can foster adult dogs in their own home until they are ready for adoption, including dogs with litters of puppies.
 We especially need families that are experienced in owning large-breed dogs (ex.
 Great Danes, Shepherds, Weimaraners, Rottweilers), and have experience with dog training and teaching house manners.
+CT Humane Westport is also in need of fosters for adult cats who usually need 3-4 weeks in a foster home.

 Step Three: Selected applicants will be invited in for a volunteer interview.
 This is a chance for us to get to know you, and for you to learn more about the foster care program.
 The interview helps us both to determine if the program is a good fit.